MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Comparative Evaluation against Large Language Models

-{C.\arabic{figure}} \textbf{2.
+\textbf{2.
 Computational efficiency enabling knowledge extraction at large scale.} Beyond accuracy advantages, \matskraft{} demonstrates the computational efficiency that redefines the economics of scientific knowledge extraction.
-By processing tables at 0.22 seconds for property extraction and 0.39 seconds for composition extraction, \matskraft{} operates at speeds $10^1$--$10^3$ times greater than competing LLM approaches, which require 4.90-187.59 seconds per table.
-This high computational efficiency enables processing of 68,933 tables across 11 journals in approximately 11.68 hours using a single 32GB V100 GPU, compared to the 219-5,792 hours (9 days to 8 months) that would be demanded by LLM API services.
+By processing tables at 0.22 seconds for property extraction and 0.39 seconds for composition extraction, \matskraft{} operates at speed of around 6--$10^3$ times greater than competing LLM approaches, which require 1.38-187.59 seconds per table.
+This high computational efficiency enables processing of around 66,267 tables across 11 journals in approximately 11.23 hours using a single 32GB V100 GPU, compared to the 70-5,792 hours (3 days to 8 months) that would be demanded by LLM API services.
 LLM APIs operate on massive cloud infrastructure, with OpenAI utilizing Microsoft Azure's supercomputing systems featuring distributed GPU clusters and high-performance computing (HPC) architecture, while also recently partnering with Google Cloud for additional computing capacity.
 These systems employ parallel processing across multiple servers and specialized GPU arrays designed for large-scale AI inference workloads.
 Despite this massive distributed infrastructure, \matskraft{}'s specialized graph neural network architecture achieves superior extraction performance while operating on a fraction of the computational resources, demonstrating the potential of domain-specific optimization over brute-force scaling.
+Furthermore, \matskraft{} supports fully parallel deployment across multiple GPUs on independent dataset partitions, enabling linear throughput scaling for multi-journal or cross-domain extraction campaigns without any architectural modification.